 Merchants, Ministers, Colporteurs and Consumers, will find it to their advantage to patronize the Depository.

-The store has been elegantly and comfortably fitted up with a view to the easy conduct of the business, as well as the
+The store has been elegantly and comfortably fitted up with a view to the easy conduct of the business, as well as the comfort and ease of the customer.
+Also polite and accommodating clerks are employed.

 Orders will be faithfully and promptly attended to.

 Don't forget the place.
-No. 161 Main street, one door elow Kent, Pain & Co's.
+No. 151 Main street, one door below Kent, Pain & Co's.